hvag/blog/terraform.md

 ## Security Group

 Security Groups are Virtual Firewalls for the AWS instances.
-Let's create a module to create our initial security groups.
+Let's create another module to build our initial security groups.
 We will allow inbound SSH traffic to Linux servers and inbound RDP traffic to Windows servers.
-Inbound traffic will be limited to a specified ingress CIDR block, prompted for at build time.
+Inbound traffic will be limited to a specified ingress CIDR block, prompted for at security group build time.
 We will allow all outbound traffic.
 We can revisit these configurations later in the project.

 ```
 # VPC Default Security Group - Public - Windows